How do you address an invitation to a gay or lesbian couple?

 Subscribe to Queeries, our free monthly newsletter!

-Follow us for daily updates on Facebook and Twitter -- smart tips and breaking news that you can use and share.
+Follow us for daily updates on Facebook and Twitter, plus our monthly newsletter.
+Smart tips and breaking news that you can use -- and share.